Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Is a Personal Loan available for 10 years?

-A 10-year tenure for a personal loan is not very common.
-A typical repayment duration can range from 12 to 60 months.
-If a longer loan term is important for your financial plans, you might want to seek out specific lending options or look at different financing options, like a mortgage loan.
+No, a 10-year tenure for a personal loan is not very common.
+The repayment duration can range from 12 to 60 months.
+If a longer loan term is important for your financial plans, you should look at different financing options, like a mortgage loan.

 Can I change my personal loan tenure?

-Typically, lenders allow some flexibility in modifying the tenure of the loan.
-Reducing the loan tenure can mean higher EMIs, and likewise, extending the loan tenure can mean lower EMIs.
-Be sure to check your lender’s policy on refinancing for more flexibility, and contact your particular lender to get more information about financial leeway.
+Yes, most lenders allow some flexibility in changing loan tenures.
+Shortening the tenure can lead to higher EMIs.
+On the other hand, extending the loan tenure can mean lower EMIs.
+It’s a good idea to contact your particular lender to get more information about the options available to you.

 Is it good to have 2 personal loans?

-Having two personal loans can work if your repayment capacity is strong and your credit score is healthy.
-In cases of financial emergencies, another personal loan can help.
-However, it increases your debt load and may reduce future loan eligibility.
-Be sure to assess total EMIs and interest before taking on any multiple loan obligations.
+Yes, you can have two personal loans if you have the income to support them and your credit score is high enough.
+In financial emergencies, another personal loan can help, but this increases your debt load and may reduce future loan eligibility.
+Be sure to factor in how much you’ll pay overall in EMIs and interest before taking on another personal loan.